collective/collective.subscribablesections/README.txt

     7. a. [ ] Remove own subscription request:
        b. [ ] Remove own subscription (protected by extra click):

-    8. [W] Get view permission when subscription is granted: Grant Member the `Reader` Role on the Folder
+    8. [V] Get view permission when subscription is granted: Grant Member the `Reader` Role on the Folder
            a.
 [V] after subscription approval on a Closed Section
            b.
 [V] immediately after request on an Open Section